Lemp Brewery: Company history

-William J. Lemp then took over the brewery and purchased the property that would become the Lemp Brewery complex in 1864.
+William Lemp took over the brewery; in 1863, he purchased the property that would become the Lemp Brewery complex.
 This property at 3500 Lemp Avenue, still stands.
-Lemp was the first American brewer to take advantage of the country's growing rail network to transport its product, building spurs from railroads' main lines and starting its own railroad to ship beer.
-This development led to lager becoming the dominant beer style in the country since it best withstood being shipped.
-Since railroads allowed brewers to transport beer more than 20 mi from where it was made, this led to the rise of regional and eventually national brands.
+Lemp was the first American brewer to take advantage of the country's growing rail network to transport its product; it built spurs from railroads' main lines and started its own railroad to ship beer.
+Rail transport turned lager into the country's dominant beer style since it best withstood being shipped, and, because it enabled brewers to transport beer more than 20 mi from where it was made, led to the rise of regional and eventually national brands.

 After the implementation of Prohibition in the United States in 1919, the Lemp Brewery was unable to continue its beer brewing operations, and its near beer product (known as Cerva) was not profitable.
 In 1920, the Lemp Brewery's factory complex and brands were sold to other beer brewing companies.

 Brewery complex

-The brewery is built upon a complex of natural caves which were once used for the lagering of beer by early German brewers.
+The brewery is built upon a complex of natural caves that were used for the lagering of beer by early German brewers.
 Caves are naturally cool, which was especially attractive to brewers before the advent of refrigeration.
 Several breweries were built atop these natural caves, which were altered to suit their purposes.
 Stone arches and brick ceilings prevented water seepage and uneven cave floors were paved with brick.
 In addition to being used for the storage and lagering of beer, such naturally cool places were sometimes employed as beer gardens, places for entertainment.

 The Lemp Brewery consists of 27 buildings on a 13.7 acre pie-shaped site bounded by Cherokee Street on the north, Lemp Avenue on the west, and South Broadway on the southeast.
 The first brewhouse was constructed in 1865.
 When it was constructed by the Lemp Family, the Lemp Mansion, included a tunnel through the natural cave system leading to the Lemp Brewery.
 The Lemp Family would use this tunnel to go to work.

 The Lemp Brewery Complex was purchased by International Shoe Company in 1922 and they occupied the complex until approximately 1980.
 Although most of the buildings originally constructed by the Lemp Brewing Company remain on the property, International Shoe Company had demolished a few buildings and constructed a new building in the southern corner of the property in approximately 1950.